salt-extensions/saltext-haproxy/README.md

 # haproxy

-Salt Extension for interacting with HAproxy
+Salt Extension for interacting with HAProxy

 ## Quickstart